deeptools/HiCExplorer/docs/content/example_usage.rst

 Once the reads have been mapped the Hi-C matrix can be built.
 For this, the minimal extra information required is the `binSize` used for the matrix.
-Is it best to enter a low number like 10.000 because lower resolution matrices (larget bins) can be easily constructed using `hicMergeMatrixBins`.
-Matrices at restriction fragment resolution can be created by providing a file containing the restriction sites, this file can be created with the tool `findRestSite` that is part of HiCExplorer.
+Is it best to enter a low number like 10.000 because lower resolution matrices (larger bins) can be easily constructed using :ref:`hicMergeMatrixBins`.
+Matrices at restriction fragment resolution can be created by providing a file containing the restriction sites, this file can be created with the tool :ref:`findRestSite`

+:ref:`findRestSite`
+that is part of HiCExplorer.

 .. code-block:: bash